Catskill909/radio/features.md

 - **In-app RSS UI**
   - RSS feed box on Podcast dashboard cards with copy-to-clipboard and open-in-new-tab
   - `PodcastFeed` component for reusable RSS UI
+ - **Sync with edits**
+   - Changes to show and episode metadata (title, description, artwork, explicit flag) are reflected in the feeds

 ---